-The SMSF Association welcomes the opportunity to provide this submission in response to the Government's Review of the regulatory framework for managed investment schemes.
+The SMSF Association welcomes the opportunity to provide this submission in response to the Parliamentary Joint Committee on Corporations and Financial Services inquiry into the wholesale investor and wholesale client tests.
 In this submission, we would like to take the opportunity to address the wholesale client regime in the context of self managed superannuation funds (SMSFs).

 The requisite thresholds have been in place since their inception in 2001, and not subject to any form of review, update, or indexation.
-With the effects of inflation, these are now significantly outdated.
+With the effects of inflation and substantial increases in real estate values, these are now significantly outdated.
+At the very least an individual's principal place of residence should now be excluded from the net assets test to avoid arbitrarily inflating their wealth position for the purposes of the requisite thresholds.

 A review into the appropriateness of the regime as part of the Future of Financial Advice (FOFA) reforms in 2011 delivered no outcomes.
 This was despite a range of issues and concerns being raised at that time.